JustSpace555/JcopyS/README.md

 		(Not recommended for use.)

 	-s
 		Silent mode.
-Will not show any output messages except of flags error and CONFIRMATION{}.
+Will not show any output messages except of flags error and CONFIRMATION.

 	If input for PATH is missing, FILE will copy in present directory (.) a COUNT number of times.
 	If input for COUNT is missing, FILE will copy along a PATH 1 time.